sourcemeta/std/README.markdown

 > Led and maintained by a member of the JSON Schema Technical Steering Committee

-> [!NOTE]
-> All schemas target JSON Schema 2020-12, the dialect used by OpenAPI v3.1 and
-> later.
-Earlier JSON Schema dialects will be supported in the future.

 **Use this library to:**

 - Build production-grade OpenAPI specifications without writing schemas from scratch